-Bomboloni Donuts.
-You should know that even in Tuscany we have a version of the American Donuts.
+Bomboloni Donuts!
+Even in Italy, we have a version of the American Donuts.
 In Tuscany, we call them Bomboloni.
 Honestly, I only knew them with the Tuscan name before Homer Simpson made donuts so popular in Italy.

-When I think about Bomboloni and donuts my mind goes immediately back to the summer of the ’80s and ’90s when I was a kid.
-I used to spend the whole summer at the beach of the Versilia and Apuan Coast with my mother and my two sisters.
-Sometimes, if we were “unusually” good, or if our mamma just forgot our Merenda snacks, we could get a Bombolone.
+When I think about Bomboloni and donuts my mind goes back immediately to the summers of the ’80s and ’90s when I was a kid.
+I used to spend the whole summer at the beach of Versilia and Apuan Coast with my mother and my two sisters.
+Sometimes, if we were strangely good, or if our mamma just forgot our Merenda snacks, we could get a Bombolone.

 Bomboloni in our childhood